-"Nestlé: When It Isn’t Business as Usual", Andras Ferencz summarises Duncan Pollard's recent visit to Lancaster University.
+"Nestlé: When It Isn’t Business as Usual", Andras Ferencz summarises Duncan Pollard's visit to Lancaster University on 7th March 2017.

 “Connecting great minds in science with great minds in business,” this is how Gail Whiteman, Director of the Pentland Centre for Sustainability in Business, succinctly summarised the mission of the research centre before Duncan Pollard, a senior executive from Nestlé, took the stage at Lancaster University Management School.
 During the event, titled “Sustainability: Why it matters and how we think about it,” Mr Pollard spoke to an inquisitive audience of more than forty people about his insights on sustainability, Nestlé’s current and future challenges, and the transnational giant’s role and place in society.